-1 RESOLUTION NO. 15,713 2 3 A RESOLUTION TO AUTHORIZE THE CITY MANAGER TO SUBMIT 4 THE APPROVED 2022 ANNUAL ACTION PLAN FOR CDBG, HOME 5 AND HOPWA ENTITLEMENT FUNDS TO THE U.S. DEPARTMENT OF 6 HOUSING & URBAN DEVELOPMENT; AND FOR OTHER PURPOSES.
-7 8 WHEREAS, the City has access to Community Development Block Grant (CDBG), HOME and 9 HOPWA Funds on an annual basis; and, 10 WHEREAS, the use of these monies mandates that an action plan be submitted to the U.S. 11 Department of Housing & Urban Development by November 15, for the Program Year beginning January 12 1, 2022, in accordance with Title I of the Cranston-Gonzalez National Affordable Housing Act of 1990; 13 however, HUD is allowing grantees to submit to the HUD Field Offices after November 15, 2021, until 14 final grant amounts are determined; and, 15 WHEREAS, the U.S. Department of Housing and Urban Development Entitlement Funds along with 16 the projected program income for the 2022 Program year was approved by Little Rock, Ark.
-Resolution 17 No. 15,703 (June 7, 2022); and, 18 WHEREAS, after extensive public discussion and citizen participation, including neighborhood 19 meetings, and a public hearing, a plan has been developed for submission.
-20 NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF DIRECTORS OF THE CITY 21 OF LITTLE ROCK, ARKANSAS: 22 Section 1.
-The City Manager is authorized to submit the 2022 Annual Action Plan for CDBG, 23 HOME and HOPWA Entitlement Funds to the U.S. Department of Housing & Urban Development, by 24 November 15, 2021, in accordance with the provisions of the Cranston-Gonzalez National Affordable 25 Housing Act of 1990.
-26 Section 2.
+1 RESOLUTION NO. 15,992 2 3 A RESOLUTION TO AUTHORIZE THE CITY MANAGER TO SUBMIT 4 THE APPROVED 2023 ANNUAL ACTION PLAN FOR CDBG, HOME 5 AND HOPWA ENTITLEMENT FUNDS TO THE U.S. DEPARTMENT OF 6 HOUSING & URBAN DEVELOPMENT AND TO EXECUTE THE 7 AGREEMENTS WITH THE APPROVED APPLICANTS; AND FOR 8 OTHER PURPOSES.
+9 OTHER FOR OSES.
+0 WHEREAS, the City has access to Community Development Block Grant (CDBG), HOME and 1 HOPWA Funds on an annual basis; and, 2 WHEREAS, the use of these monies mandates that an action plan be submitted to the U.S. 3 Department of Housing & Urban Development by November 15, for the Program Year beginning January 4 1, 2023, in accordance with Title I of the Cranston-Gonzalez National Affordable Housing Act of 1990; 5 however, HUD is allowing grantees to submit to the HUD Field Offices after November 15, 2022, until 6 final grant amounts are determined; and, 7 WHEREAS, the U.S. Department of Housing and Urban Development Entitlement Funds, along 8 with the projected program income for the 2023 Program Year, was approved by Little Rock, Ark.
+9 Resolution No. 15,964 (May 2, 2023); and, 02 WHEREAS, after extensive public discussion and citizen participation, including neighborhood 21 meetings, and a public hearing, a plan has been developed for submission.
+22 NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF DIRECTORS OF THE CITY 23 OF LITTLE ROCK, ARKANSAS: 4 Section 1.
+The City Manager is authorized to submit the 2023 Annual Action Plan for CDBG, 25 HOME and HOPWA Entitlement Funds to the U.S. Department of Housing & Urban Development, by 26 November 15, 2022, in accordance with the provisions of the Cranston-Gonzalez National Affordable 27 Housing Act of 1990.
+28 Section 2.
 The projected uses of these funds were approved by adoption of Little Rock, Ark.
-27 Resolution No. 15,703 (June 7, 2022).
-28 Section 3.
+29 Resolution No. 15,964 (May 2, 2023).
+0 Section 3.
+The Board of Directors authorizes the City Manager to enter into Agreements for 31 Community Development Block Grant (CDBG) Funding with the identified organizations in Resolution 32 15,964.
+33 Section 4.
 Severability.
-In the event any title, section, paragraph, item, sentence, clause, phrase, or 29 word of this resolution is declared or adjudged to be invalid or unconstitutional, such declaration or 30 adjudication shall not affect the remaining portions of the resolution which shall remain in full force and effect as if the portion so declared or adjudged invalid or unconstitutional were not originally a part of the resolution.
+In the event any title, section, paragraph, item, sentence, clause, phrase, or 34 word of this resolution is declared or adjudged to be invalid or unconstitutional, such declaration or effect as if the portion so declared or adjudged invalid or unconstitutional were not originally a part of the resolution.
+Section 5.

-Section 4.
 Repealer.
 All laws, ordinances, resolutions, or parts of the same, that are inconsistent with the provisions of this resolution, are hereby repealed to the extent of such inconsistency.
+ADOPTED: May 16, 2023 APPROVED: Jaugley, Gity Clerk APPROVED AS TO LEGAL FORM: B H H H adjudication shall not affect the remaining portions of the resolution which shall remain in full force and